 Gameplay consists of a never-ending series of maze-like dungeons, randomly drawn from a large pool of pre-set designs.
-Each dungeon has doors on either side that warp around to the other side (similar to Pac-Man) You play as characters called Worriors, and have to clear each dungeon of monsters.
+Each dungeon has doors on either side that warp around to the other side (similar to Pac-Man) Players control "Worriors", and must clear each dungeon of monsters.

 This game has single-player or simultaneous two-player co-op gameplay.
-Player One takes the yellow worrior (right-hand side), and Player Two takes the blue worrior (left-hand side).
-In the arcade version's single-player mode the blue worrior is controlled by the CPU.
-Contemporary home conversions usually omitted this.
+Player One takes the yellow Worrior (right-hand side), and Player Two takes the blue Worrior (left-hand side).
+In the arcade version's single-player mode, the blue Worrior is controlled by the CPU.

 The enemies consist of: